-5.18 O&M Expenses

-5.18.1 Employee Expenses
+5.21.
+Operation & Maintenance Expenses

-MePDCL would like to submit that the operation and maintenance expenses have been computed by considering a year on year escalation of 5.72% over the actual operation and maintenance expenses of FY 2022-23.
+- 5.21.1.
+The Petitioner submitted that the operation and maintenance expenses have been computed by considering a year-on-year escalation of 5.72% over the actual operation and maintenance expenses of FY 2022-23.
 Further, as appraised in the business plan the pay revision of MeECL and subsidiary companies is due in January 2025.
-The estimated multiplication factor of 1.59 has been considered as an impact of wage revision.

-Thus for the purpose of the computation of employee expenses of 2024-25 the estimated employee expenses (salary and wage component) of 2023-24 is escalated at 5.72% for 9 months and for rest of the 3 months of 2024-25 the multiplication factor of 1.59 has been considered.

-The calculation of employee expenses, R&M expenses and the A&G expenses is tabulated below:
+The estimated multiplication factor of 1.59 has been considered as an impact of wage revision. - 5.21.2.
+Accordingly, the Petitioner mentioned that for the purpose of the computation of employee expenses of 2024-25 the estimated employee expenses (salary and wage component) of 2023-24 is escalated at 5.72% for 9 months and for rest of the 3 months of 2024-25 the multiplication factor of 1.59 has been considered. - 5.21.3.
+The calculation of employee expenses, R&M expenses and the A&G expenses is tabulated below,